2021 Race Update – January 9, 2021

 The Jemez Mountain Trail Runs take place in the Jemez Mountains of northern New Mexico.
 The races starts and ends in the town of Los Alamos.
-Registration will open for all races on January 1st, 2020.
+Registration will open for all races on March 15th 2021.
+Pricing to be updated once race format is decided.
 Entry fees will be $55 for the 15 mile, $75 for the 50km, and $90 for the 50 mile.
 On March 15th, the entry fee will increase by $20 for all races.
-Registration will close on May 19th.
+Registration will close on May 13th.
 No registrations after this date.
 Please be aware of the required gear policy which is described in detail on the JMTR web page.

 The Jemez Mountains Trail Runs has gained a reputation as a very difficult course.
 The course is on technical trails with a substantial amount of elevation change.
 The 50k and 50 mile events include extremely steep climbs and descents on very technical terrain.
 On the course, runners will experience high altitude (from 7,000 to over 10,000 feet above sea level), fallen trees, and other obstacles. in past years, runners have experienced weather extremes including heat, cold, rain, snow, lightning and wind.
 Runners are encouraged to consider their comfort level on this type of terrain and weather before registering.